danjohnson3141/Jekyll-Test/GET-&#47;event_users&#47;users&#47;:event_id.md

 =
 #### Parameters

 :event_id - Integer, passed in through the URL.
+Is derived from the 'event_id' field on the 'event_users' table.

 =
 ####JSON request example: